ashokreddy1613/Interview/AWS.md

     1.🌐 A NAT Gateway in a public subnet
     2. 🗺️ Route tables configured to route traffic from the private subnet to the NAT Gateway

-    “To connect a private subnet to the internet, I create a NAT Gateway in a public subnet and update the private subnet's route table to forward internet-bound traffic through the NAT.
+    "To connect a private subnet to the internet, I create a NAT Gateway in a public subnet and update the private subnet's route table to forward internet-bound traffic through the NAT.
 This allows outbound internet access while keeping the subnet private.
-For more control, a NAT instance can also be used, but NAT Gateway is preferred for scalability and maintenance.”
+For more control, a NAT instance can also be used, but NAT Gateway is preferred for scalability and maintenance."

 87. Design HA backend using AWS services.
 For a highly available backend, use: